ascott1/ethical-web-dev/web-apps-that-work-everywhere/05-offline.md

 ```

 Though our in-browser database may make it simpler for users to access our applications in a disconnected state, it is likely that we will not want the data to live only in the browser.
 To handle this, we will most likely want to sync user data when the user is online.
-We can do this with IndexedDB and our database.
+We can do this with IndexedDB and our database of choice.
 Another attractive option is [PouchDB](https://pouchdb.com/), which is a JavaScript implementation of [Apache CouchDB](https://couchdb.apache.org/).
 PouchDB provides a local database API and makes it easy to sync the local database with any remote instance of CouchDB.

 Using an in-browser database may not be ideal for all applications, but it expands the suite of solutions for building applications that are responsive in a wide variety of network conditions.
 By considering these solutions, we give our users the opportunity to connect with our application’s data offline.